- Planning & Building

 Scheduling an Inspection

-Effective November 24, 2020 The Town of Jackson will be conducting all inspections virtually Monday through Friday.
+Effective July 19, 2021, The Town of Jackson will be conducting all inspections virtually on Tuesdays and Thursdays.
+In person inspections will be conducted on Mondays, Wednesdays and Fridays.
 The Town will be utilizing the following process for conducting inspections until further notice;

 The permit holders or authorized agents should request their inspections via the Building Inspection Request hotline 24 hours in advance.
 Inspections requests not received by 3:30 P.M. will not be conducted the next business day and will be scheduled with the following business day.